coderSagnikDS/codersagnikDS/README.md

-<h1 align="center">Hi, I'm Sagnik Ghosh 👋</h1>
-<h3 align="center">Turning data into insights and code into solutions.<br>
-<span style="font-weight:normal;">Data Analyst | Python & SQL Developer | ML Enthusiast</span></h3>

 ## 🧩 About Me

-I’m a Computer Science graduate passionate about building **real-world data solutions**.
-I create **data pipelines, ML models, dashboards, and REST APIs** that help teams make informed decisions.
-Currently exploring ways to **automate insights, visualize complex data, and deploy scalable ML applications**.
+Hi!
+I'm Sagnik Ghosh, a Computer Science graduate passionate about transforming data into actionable insights.
+I specialize in building data pipelines, machine learning models, and APIs that empower teams to make data-driven decisions.
+With expertise in Python, SQL, and machine learning, I continuously explore innovative ways to automate workflows and deploy scalable solutions.

-- 🎓 B.Tech in CSE — 2023 | CGPA: 8.7
-- 💻 Hands-on: Python, Pandas, NumPy, Scikit-learn, Flask, SQL, REST APIs
-- 📊 Projects: Sentiment Analysis, NLP, Data Automation, Interactive Dashboards
-- 🌱 Learning: Cloud Deployment, Advanced ML Pipelines, Data Engineering

 ## 🚀 Projects